ahron-chet/DarkScryC2/README.md

 - Listing directory contents and enumerating running processes.
 - Collecting browser credentials (Chrome/Edge) and basic Wi‑Fi information.
 - Injecting shellcode into remote processes for in-memory payloads.
-- Optional "double proxy" mode that tunnels C2 traffic through a local browser, enabling operation when direct network access is blocked.
+- Optional "double proxy" mode that tunnels control traffic through a local browser, enabling operation when direct network access is blocked.
+- Simulation tasks are mapped to MITRE ATT&CK techniques for realistic scenarios.

-All operations are queued by the Django backend which persists task results in the database while the C2 server handles the low level transport.
+All operations are queued by the Django backend which persists task results in the database while the server component handles the low level transport.

 ## Running with Docker